stimm-ai/stimm/docs/developer/sip-integration.md

 # SIP Integration

 Stimm can connect incoming phone calls to AI agents via SIP (Session Initiation Protocol).
-This allows you to offer voice‑based customer support, interactive voice response (IVR), or any other telephony‑powered application.
+This allows you to offer voice-based customer support, interactive voice response (IVR), or any other telephony-powered application.

 ## Overview

 The SIP integration works as follows:

 1. An external SIP client (softphone, IP phone, or telephony carrier) places a call to a configured phone number.
-2. The LiveKit SIP server receives the call and creates a LiveKit room with the prefix `sip‑inbound‑`.
+2. The LiveKit SIP server receives the call and creates a LiveKit room with the prefix `sip-inbound-`.
 3. The Stimm SIP bridge detects the new room and spawns an agent specifically for that call.
-4. The agent joins the room and begins a real‑time voice conversation with the caller.
+4. The agent joins the room and begins a real-time voice conversation with the caller.
 5. When the call ends, the room is cleaned up and the agent process terminates.

 ## Prerequisites